Curtain: Poirot's Last Case: Plot summary

-A specific person is unsuspected of involvement in five murders by both the police and family of the victims.
-In all cases, there was a clear suspect.
-Four of these suspects have since died (one of them hanged); in the case of Freda Clay, who gave her aunt an overdose of morphine, there was too little evidence to prosecute.
-Poirot calls on his old friend, the recently-widowed Hastings, to join him in solving this case.
+Poirot suspects that a single person is involved in five previous murders.
+In all cases, there was another clear suspect.
+Four of these suspects have since died (one of them hanged).
+In the case of Freda Clay, who allegedly gave her aunt an overdose of morphine, there was too little evidence to prosecute.
+Poirot calls on his old friend, the recently widowed Hastings, to join him at Styles Court in solving this case.
 Poirot alone sees the pattern of involvement.
-Poirot, using a wheelchair due to arthritis, and attended by his new valet Curtiss, will not share the name of the previously unsuspected person, using X instead.
-X is among the guests at Styles Court with them.
-The old house is a guest hotel under new owners, Colonel and Mrs Luttrell.
-The guests know each other, with this gathering initiated when Sir William Boyd-Carrington invites the Franklins to join him for a summer holiday stay.
+Using a wheelchair due to arthritis, and attended by his new valet Curtiss, Poirot will not share the name of the previously unsuspected person, using X instead.

+X is among the guests with them at Styles.
+The old house is now a guest hotel under new owners, Colonel and Mrs Luttrell.
+The guests know each other, with this gathering initiated when Sir William Boyd-Carrington invites Dr Franklin and his wife to join him for a summer holiday stay.
+Hastings' daughter Judith accompanies Dr Franklin as his research assistant.
 The five prior murders took place in the area, among people known to this group.

-Elizabeth Cole tells Hastings that she is a sister of Margaret Litchfield, who confessed to the murder of their father in one of the five cases.
-Margaret has died in Broadmoor Asylum and Elizabeth is stigmatised by the trauma.
-Three incidents occur in the next few days, showing the imprint of X. First, Hastings and others overhear an argument between the Luttrells.
+Elizabeth Cole tells Hastings that she is a sister of Margaret Litchfield, who confessed to the murder of their abusive father in one of the five cases.
+Margaret died in Broadmoor Asylum, and Elizabeth is stigmatised by the trauma.

+Three incidents occur in the next few days that show the imprint of X. First, Hastings and others overhear an argument between the Luttrells.
 Shortly afterwards, Luttrell wounds his wife with a rook rifle, saying he mistook her for a rabbit.
 Mrs Luttrell recovers, and the incident has a good effect on their marriage.
 Next, Hastings is concerned that his daughter Judith spends time with Major Allerton, a married man.
-While Hastings and Elizabeth are out with birdwatcher Stephen Norton, Norton sees something through his binoculars that disturbs him.
+While Hastings and Elizabeth are out with birdwatcher Stephen Norton, Norton appears to see something through his binoculars that disturbs him.
 Hastings assumes it has to do with Allerton.
 When his attempts to persuade Judith to give Allerton up merely antagonise her, the worried father plans Allerton's murder.
-He falls asleep while waiting to poison Allerton, relieved he took no action when he awakes the next day.
+He falls asleep while waiting to poison Allerton and is relieved he took no action when he awakes the next day.
 Last, Barbara Franklin, wife of Judith's employer, Dr Franklin, dies the following evening.
 She was poisoned with physostigmine sulphate, an extract from the Calabar bean that her husband researches.
-Poirot's testimony at the inquest, that Mrs Franklin had been upset and that he saw her emerge from Dr Franklin's laboratory with a small bottle, persuades the jury to return a verdict of suicide.
+Poirot's testimony at the inquest – that Mrs Franklin had been upset and that he saw her emerge from Dr Franklin's laboratory with a small bottle – persuades the coroner to return a verdict of suicide.